marco-a/TIL/README.md

 04.03.2017 - PHP's `microtime` and `time` do not return a monotonic timestamp.
 This is bad for timing because the returned timestamp is dependent on the user's time setting.

+15.06.2017 - Use `CTRL+Z` to pause execution of a long command.
+To resume simply enter `%`.

 ## General commands

 - Switch directory: `cd <path>`